 255 – 266.9 – Gold

-*High Score Awards will be given in each Competition Level.
-The levels never compete against each other.
+*High Score Awards will be given in each competition level, age and size division.

-*Soloists, duets, and trios with identical members may only place with their highest scoring routine.
+*Soloists and duos/trios with identical dancers may only place with their highest scoring routine.

 HIGH SCORE CASH AWARDS